Mwpereira/Routing-Algorithms-Visualizer/info/README.md

 ## Dijkstra's Link-State Routing Algorithm

 Dijkstra's algorithm is a centralized routing algorithm that computes the least-cost path between a source node and a destination node of a graph.
-Dijkstra's algorithm computes this value with the complete knowledge about the network topology including link costs between all nodes.
-Dijkstra's algorithm takes an iterative approach to solving this problem.
+This algorithm computes this value with the complete knowledge about the network topology including link costs between all nodes.
+Furthermore, it takes an iterative approach to solving this problem.

 ### Algorithm Information